-- Providing front line customer service to attendees
+Providing front line customer service to attendees

-- Greeting and directing conference attendees
+Greeting and directing conference attendees

-- Assisting in opening/closing educational programs and conference evaluations
+Assisting in opening/closing educational programs and conference evaluations

-- Supporting special events, silent auction, awards, and exhibitors
+Supporting special events, silent auction, awards, and exhibitors

-- Distributing Annual Meeting communication as appropriate
+Distributing Annual Meeting communication as appropriate

-- Serving as ambassadors for AFA during the meeting
+Serving as ambassadors for AFA during the meeting

-- Attending daily staff meetings
+Attending training and daily staff meetings

-- Other duties as assigned
+Other duties as assigned

 The benefits are extraordinary and continue after the Annual Meeting.
 Graduate Staff members will:

-- Learn about conference management and execution, particularly in a hybrid meeting model
+Learn about conference management and execution, particularly in a hybrid meeting model

 Gain valuable professional development resources for work in fraternity/sorority life and higher education

-- Meet colleagues and prospective employers from all over the nation
+Meet colleagues and prospective employers from all over the nation

-- Connect and form a strong support system with fellow graduate students
+Connect and form a strong support system with fellow graduate students

-- Get a behind-the-scenes look at AFA's operations, services, and programs
+Get a behind-the-scenes look at AFA's operations, services, and programs

-- Gain a positive and high profile volunteer experience with AFA
+Gain a positive and high profile volunteer experience with AFA

 To be eligible to serve on the Annual Meeting Graduate Staff an individual must:

-- Be in their final year of their Master’s program (second year in a two-year program or any student in a one-year program)
+Be in their final year of their Master’s program (second year in a two-year program or any student in a one-year program)

-- Wear professional attire and demonstrate professionalism throughout the Annual Meeting.
+Wear professional attire and demonstrate professionalism throughout the Annual Meeting

 In return for Graduate Staff service, AFA will cover the following costs:

 If selected for the in-person experience: hotel room for the nights required to be onsite, and meals while onsite.
 Note: room will be shared with other Graduate Staff members.

 APPLICATION & SELECTION PROCESS

-- No late applications will be accepted.
+No late applications will be accepted.
 No exceptions.

-- Applicant’s supervisors will be sent a link and must complete a form acknowledging they understand the time commitment and providing a recommendation for the role.
+Applicant’s supervisors will be sent a link and must complete a form acknowledging they understand the time commitment and providing a recommendation for the role.

-- Following an initial review of applications, the committee will make a recommendation to the Graduate Staff Volunteer Chair, who with the AFA Central Office, will make final decisions and offers.
+Following an initial review of applications, the committee will make a recommendation to the Graduate Staff Volunteer Chair, who with the AFA Central Office, will make final decisions and offers.

-- All candidates will be contacted by August 23, 2019 regarding their selection status.
+All candidates will be contacted by September 18, 2020 regarding their selection status.

-- If accepted, you must be a dues paying member of AFA for the 2019-2020 fiscal year no later than Monday, September 16, 2019.
+If accepted, you must be a dues-paying member of the Association for the 2020-2021 fiscal year no later than Monday, September 18, 2020.

 If you have any additional questions, please contact the Graduate Staff Volunteer Chair, Viancca Williams.